shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Gale laid his hands on Sui, helping him to his feet.
 His hands glowed, sealing the shoulder gash and the stomache wound.

 “Thanks.”
-Sui charged an arrow and unloaded into the owl bear.
+Sui drew an arrow and unloaded into the owl bear.

 The owlbear roared again, but this time, it sounded more like a cry for help.
 Four roars replied.